Swizzle-dev/AutoDAQ/README.md

 }
 ```

-5. Replace [USERNAME], [PASSWORD] with your science2 login credentials and <LOCAL_PATH> with your preferred intermediate directory.
+5. Replace [USERNAME], [PASSWORD] with your science2 login credentials and <LOCAL_PATH> with your preferred intermediate directory on your computer.
 This intermediate directory serves to circumvent troublesome authorization issues that arise from interhost direct ssh file transfer.
 6. Save the /home/[username]/.bashrc file
 7. Exit WSL and start a new instance
 8. Try the examples below to ensure everything was properly installed